Coloursplash/LearningGo/README.md

 This repository is where I have been learning the Go programming language.
 Feel free to look around!

-Not only can this teach you some fundementals of Rust, but it can be a great revision guide if you forget something in the future.
+Not only can this teach you some fundementals of Go, but it can be a great revision guide if you forget something in the future.

 # Notes